 As you already might know, the GPU draws or renders a complete frame to display on your monitor many times a second.

 This makes everything appear smooth and makes everything look more natural.

 In most cases, your screen would get drawn about 60 times per second as a minimum standard.
 When your GPU is feeling the pressure, it may leave out drawing a frame or two to help it cope.

 That’s when you notice rougher transitions on your screen where things appear to be a bit choppy.

 While this isn’t probably a huge concern for most, knowing that you may be compromising the lifespan of your PC because of the lack of a graphics card leaves you wondering if you shouldn’t simply add one.

-Not only will components like your CPU run hotter, but your power supply will feel the load too.
+Components like your CPU will run hotter, and your power supply will feel the load too.